List of awards and nominations received by Michael Jackson

 In 1984, Jackson was approached to donate "Beat It" as backing music for a commercial on drunk driving.
-Jackson agreed and it was arranged for the singer to be awarded with an honor from the President of the United States, Ronald Reagan.
+Jackson agreed and it was arranged for the singer to be awarded with an honor from the president of the United States, Ronald Reagan.
 In April 1990, Jackson returned to the White House to be recognized as "Artist of the Decade" by President George H. W. Bush.
 Two years later, on May 1, 1992, President Bush presented Jackson with an award acknowledging him as "a point of light ambassador".
 Jackson received the award in recognition for his efforts in inviting disadvantaged children to his Neverland Ranch.
 Jackson was the only entertainer to receive the award.
 He has two Primetime Emmy Award nominations in 1983 and 1990.
+In 2000, Jackson was honored as the Artist of the Millennium at the world music awards and credited as the best selling solo artist of all time.

 Awards and nominations

-Pro-Set Los Angeles Music Awards

-Pro-Set Los Angeles Music Awards has given Jackson two awards.
+Guinness World Records

+The Guinness World Records is a reference book published annually, containing a collection of world records, both human achievements and the extremes of the natural world.

+The Guinness World Records, originally known as the Guinness Book of World Records, are not referred to as "awards" but as records that a person holds until it is broken by another person.
+Jackson currently holds 26 Guinness World Records out of a total of 36 records set in his lifetime, including best-selling album of all time and most expensive music video.